ahmetalpbalkan/azurefile-dockervolumedriver/README.md

 $ sudo apt-get install -y cifs-utils
 ```

-You can start the server like this:
+You can start the server like this (after you have builded the tool, see buttom of readme):

 ```shell
 $ sudo ./azurefile-dockervolumedriver \